/ May 13, 2026

 *Estimated pricing – final figures to be confirmed May 2026.

 Let’s put the BT-50 side by side with its main rivals.
-All prices are approximate and for mid-spec double cab 4×4 models.
+All prices are approximate for mid-spec double cab 4×4 models.

 Bakkie Engine Power Torque Price (approx)